 We’ve heard it for years – the only sure things in life are death and taxes.
 Preparing for the end of life is one of those things you know you need to do – but have you actually sat down and done it?
 Probably not.
 According to a recent study, only 4 in 10 American adults have a will or living trust set up.

 It is important that you don’t fall too far behind.
 There are some serious problems that can arise if you pass away or become incapacitated without some kind of living trust or will set up, as we will explain below.
 We highly encourage you to read the information below to understand what a living trust is and why you need one.

 What is a Living Trust?

 A living trust is a legal document that is similar to a will.
 Both a living trust and will determine what happens to your assets/property when you pass away, but a living trust has a number of benefits despite costing more to prepare.

 With the living trust in place, the property you own will be distributed according to the trust agreement upon the death of the grantor.
 This avoids the probate process which divides the property of the deceased in a long and complex manner that the deceased may not have intended.

 Who is Involved in Forming a Living Trust?

 The only people who are needed for the trust to be set up are the grantor (you), the person who puts together the trust (usually an attorney), and the trustee (the person who will manage the assets and property during transfer).
 While there isn’t a state or federal registry of living trusts, people usually store documentation of the living trust in a bank or other secure location and inform their family or loved ones that such a living trust exists.

 When Does the Living Trust Go Into Effect?

 The grantor (you) can keep using their property in the same way they were using them before the living trust was formed.
-The day you pass away, the trustee takes over the management of the property.
+The day you pass away or become incapacitated, the trustee takes over the management of the property.